 Speech and language disorders refer to problems in communication and related areas such as oral motor function.
 These delays and disorders range from simple sound substitutions to the inability to understand or use language or use the oral-motor mechanism for functional speech.
 Those accommodations prescribed by the SDS are provided so that students have equal access to activities and programs at UTSA.
 Professionals conducting assessments and rendering diagnoses must be qualified to do so.
 Such documentation should be on letterhead and contain the professional's signature and license number.
 The evaluator must be impartial and not related to the person being evaluated.

 The general guidelines listed below are developed to assist you in working with your treating/diagnosing professional(s) to prepare the information needed to evaluate your request(s).
-If, after reading these guidelines and reviewing disability specific information provided below, you have any questions, feel free to call the office at 210-458-4157 (Main) or 210-458-2945 (Downtown) or via Video Relay at 1-866-433-1076.
+If, after reading these guidelines and reviewing disability specific information provided below, you have any questions, feel free to call the office at 210-458-4157 or via Video Phone at 210-591-7318.

 In order to receive services from SDS, documentation must be submitted in advance.
 Documentation validates the functional limitations, which allows consideration for accommodation requests.
 The currency of documentation is dependent upon the nature of the communication disorder.
 Thus, if the condition that leads to the communication impairment is progressive, SDS will request documentation that is within the last two years.
 Documentation for non-progressive communication disorders should be five years or less.
 However, each request will be evaluated on a case by case basis.
 Documentation should include but is not limited to: